Dalian: City-wide festivals and events

 Binhai Road is the main route for Dalian International Walking Festival.
 View of mountain on one side and sea on the other makes it a popular exercise destination for local people.

 Xinghai Square, Dalian Xinghai Convention & Exhibitions Center, the Dalian World Expo Center and the hotels on Renmin Road are the main places where Dalian's major annual events are held.

 Every year from January to February, the Bingyugou Ice Lantern Festival is held in Bingyugou Scenic Area in Zhuanghe City.
 The event features a large number of ice sculptures, snow sculptures and colorful ice lanterns.
 Visitors can also participate in a series of ice-sports including ice-skating, ice hockey and iceboating.

 From late April to May, the Lüshun International Cherry Blossom Festival is held.
 The main site is 203 Hill, and the other site is Longwangtang Cherry Blossom Park.
 It is said that the first cherry trees were planted by Japanese soldiers stationed in Lüshun during World War II, in order to ease their homesickness.
 Today, the 203 Hill site has more than 3000 cherry trees, and boasts to be the largest cherry blossom park in China with the most varieties.

 Each May, the Dalian International Walking Festival takes place.
 The purpose of the festival is to foster health and peace for the whole community.
 It is widely popular among citizens and attracts many foreign participants.
 Dalian is the only city in China recognized by the IML Walking Association.
 Four different routes of 30 km, 20 km, 10 km, and 5 km are provided for participants, with the longest route going from Xinghai Square along Binhai Road to Laohutan Ocean Park, Bangchuidao Scenic Area and finally reaching Dalian International Conference Center.
 Starting from 2012, Jinshitan National Holiday Resort also serves as a venue for the festival.

-Every May, Dalian International Marathon is held.
+Every May, the Dalian International Marathon is held.
 With the first marathon held in 1987, it is one of the four oldest marathon races in China.
 The main venue is the Jinshitan National Holiday Resort.

 Every June, the China International Software & Information Service Fair is held in Dalian World Expo Center.
 Officials from overseas government departments, CEOs of World Top 500, well-known consulting firms and overseas IT associations attend the fair each year.